resource-watch/slate/source/includes/api/_subscriptions.md

 A subscription can refer to a land use area provided by different datasets.
 At this point, the following land use datasets are supported: `mining` for mining areas, `logging` for Congo Basin logging roads, `oilpalm` for palm oil plantations or `fiber` for wood fiber plantations.
 If this is the case, you should provide the name of the land use dataset you wish to use in the `params.use` field, and the id of the area in the `params.useid` field of the request body when creating the subscription.

+The ids to be used for land use areas can be obtained from the following CartoDB datasets:

+* Mining area IDs can be obtained by querying [this dataset](http://api.resourcewatch.org/v1/dataset/c2142922-84d9-4564-8216-a4867b9e48c5).
+* Palm oil plantation IDs can be obtained from [this CartoDB table](https://wri-01.carto.com/tables/gfw_oil_palm/public/map).
+* Wood fiber plantation IDs can be obtained from [this CartoDB table](https://wri-01.carto.com/tables/gfw_woodfiber/public/map).
+* Congo Basin logging road IDs can be obtained from [this CartoDB table](https://wri-01.carto.com/tables/osm_logging_roads/public/map).

 Field                 | Description                                                    | Type
 --------------------- | :------------------------------------------------------------: | ----------------:
 `params.use`          | The type of land use you want to subscribe to.
 Can be one of `mining`, `logging`, `oilpalm` or `fiber`. | String
 `params.useid`        | The id of the land use area you want to subscribe to.          | String

 ## Updating a subscription